Condensed matter lessons about the origin of time: Condensed matter and emergent spacetimes

-First, in more complicated fermionic systems with a Fermi-point topology\footnote{Remember that in normal metals and semiconductors, the fermionic excitations are defined by the {\it Fermi surface}, the highest occupied level in momentum space.
-In more complex structures, this Fermi surface can be replaced by a Fermi line, or even a Fermi point, as in $^3$He-A.}, and in particular $^3$He-A, fermionic quasi-matter emerges at low energy together with effective bosonic gauge and gravitational fields from the quantum vacuum~\cite{Volovik:2003fe}.
-The Fermi-point scenario can essentially be understood as follows.
-The Fermi point is the point in momentum space where the quasi-particle energy is zero.
-Spatial and temporal perturbations do not destroy the Fermi point, because of its topological stability.
-They only lead to a general deformation of the energy spectrum near the Fermi point.
-This deformation can be split into two components.
-The dynamical change of {\it slope} in the energy spectrum near the Fermi point leads to the emergence of an effective {\it gravitational} field, whereas an effective {\it electromagnetic} field reflects changes in the {\it position} of the Fermi point.
-So the quasi-particles move along the geodesics of an effective metric $g_{\mu\nu}$, which arises as a consequence of perturbations of the quantum vacuum, whereas the emergent quasi-particles and gauge fields show striking similarities with the ones known from the standard model of particles, including chiral or Weyl fermions and effective quantum electrodynamics.
-The essential point with regard to the metric $g_{\mu\nu}$, as in the case of BECs, is that $g_{\mu\nu}$ is Lorentzian even if the underlying system is plainly Newtonian.
-The additional emergence of effective quantum electrodynamics has led to suggestions that the condensed-matter analogy might not be limited to the gravitational sector, but that by carefully studying the topological properties of quantum vacua, this might also provide a hint for a `theory of everything' that gives a unified description of gravity and matter~\cite{Volovik:2003fe}.
+where $g^{\mu\nu}=\eta^{\lambda\sigma}e^\mu_\sigma e^\nu_\sigma$, with $e^\mu_\nu$ the tetrad or vierbein field, and $\eta^{\lambda\sigma}$ the Minkowski metric.
+So the dynamical change of slope in the energy spectrum near the Fermi point simulates an effective gravitational field $g^{\mu\nu}$ expressed in terms of the tetrad field $e^\mu_\nu$.
+Note that the effective gravitational field arises as a consequence of a perturbation of the quantum vacuum, and that this leads to a Lorentzian metric $g_{\mu\nu}$, again: even if the underlying system is not Lorentz invariant, and can actually be thought of as Newtonian.
+The quasi-particles move along the geodesics of the effective metric $g_{\mu\nu}$.
+Moreover, the quasi-particles and gauge fields that emerge from such systems with Fermi-point topology show striking similarities with the ones known from the standard model of particles, including chiral or Weyl fermions and effective quantum electrodynamics: an effective electromagnetic field emerges which reflects changes in the {\it position} of the Fermi point as a consequence of a perturbation of the quantum vacuum, in a similar way to how the gravitational field accounts for a change in the {\it slope} of the energy spectrum near the Fermi point~\cite{Volovik:2003fe} (see also~\cite{Barcelo:2014yna}).
+Thus Volovik has suggested that the condensed-matter analogy might not be limited to the gravitational sector, but that by carefully studying the topological properties of quantum vacua, this might also provide a hint for a ``theory of everything'' that gives a unified description of gravity and matter, both emerging in the same process.